hvdb/simple-aznpmrcs/README.md

 You can either install it globally `npm install -g simple-aznpmrcs` or use npx `npx simple-aznpmrcs` to execute the commands.

+You do need to have a 'default' npmrc in which you have the npmjs registry set.
+If you haven't, you can add this: `npm_config_registry=https://registry.npmjs.org ` before each npx command.

 ### Create

 For creating a NPMRC a few parameters are required: